-With 70 new invention disclosures this year and 20 patents successfully licensed through WPI’s Office of Technology Commercialization (OTC)—and nine more in the pipeline—WPI’s invention percentages best many other colleges.
+With nearly 70 new invention disclosures this year and 20 patents successfully licensed through WPI’s Office of Technology Commercialization (OTC)—and nine more in the pipeline—WPI’s invention percentages best many other colleges.

 According to Todd Keiller, director of the OTC, the success came from careful planning, a distinct strategy, and a willingness within the WPI community to trust the innovation & entrepreneurship (I&E) process.
 The university also benefits from this success—as products receive licenses, they can return royalties to WPI and create a valuable revenue stream.

 The success also means more projects are coming to the OTC and then making an impact in the larger community.
 “We look critically at each project,” says Keiller.
 “We ask, ‘Is there a commercial pathway here?’
 If not and if there’s no interest, we don’t keep spending the money to pursue it.”
 Keiller is also committed to WPI’s influence on the local economy.
 Thus far, he says, 16 start-ups have created more than 50 jobs and raised $15 million for the local economy, and he expects those numbers will only increase.
 “This is what gets me up in the morning,” he says.

 Keiller calls a recent I-Corps grant from the National Science Foundation “a game changer” and one that he worked tirelessly to bring back to the university.
 The structured seven-week program specifically works with innovators who are ready to develop a value proposition and then conduct dozens of off-site interviews to find out if their idea has commercial viability.
 The grant allows WPI to help innovators and entrepreneurs in a more formalized manner.